micmejia/bible-dump/NKJV/Job/Job 33.md

 If you have anything to say, answer me; Speak, for I desire to justify you.

 ###### 33
-If not, listen to me; [^g]Hold your peace, and I will teach you wisdom."
+If not, listen to me; Hold your peace, and I will teach you wisdom."